odnarb/builder-bot/CURSEFORGE-MOD-DESCRIPTION.md

-# 🤖 Minecraft AI Builder (Free Tier)
+# 🤖 BuilderBot (Free Tier)

-**Build with AI-powered commands inside Minecraft!**
+**Build smarter inside Minecraft with BuilderBot — your AI-powered building companion.**
+BuilderBot takes your ideas and turns them into in-game structures using natural language.
-This mod brings your ideas to life through intelligent structure generation — just type what you want to build, and the AI translates your prompt into blocks.
+Just type what you want to build, and the AI will handle the blocks!

 ---